The 4-dimensional disc embedding theorem and dual spheres: Definitions and operations

+\begin{lemma}[Geometric Casson lemma~\cite{F}*{Lemma~3.1} (see also~\cite{DET-book-basicgeo}*{Lemma~15.3}] Let~$F$ and $G$ be transverse generic immersions of compact surfaces in a connected 4-manifold $M$.
+Assume that the intersection points $\{p,q\}\subset F\pitchfork G$ are paired by a Whitney disc $W$.
+Then there is a regular homotopy from $F \cup G$ to $\ol F \cup \ol{G}$ such that $\ol F \pitchfork \ol{G} = (F\pitchfork G) \smallsetminus \{p,q\}$, that is the two paired intersections have been removed.
+The regular homotopy may create many new self-intersections of $F$ and $G$; however, these are algebraically cancelling.
+Moreover, the regular homotopy is supported in a small neighbourhood of $W$. \end{lemma}

+Applications of this lemma, proven inductively on the number of intersection points, include the following. \begin{enumerate}[label=(\roman*)] \item Making $F$ and $G$ disjoint, if all intersection points $F\cap G$ are paired by Whitney discs. \item Turning algebraically dual spheres $G$ for $F$ into geometrically dual spheres $\ol G$. \end{enumerate}

-The process of \emph{contraction and push-off} is introduced in~\cite[Section~2.3]{FQ} and~\cite[Section~14.1]{Freedman-notes}.
-It will be very important in our main proof, so we recall it here. {\em Contraction} converts a capped surface into an immersed disc using two parallel copies each cap.
-One could only surger using one disc per dual pair in a symplectic basis of curves on the surface, but this would not enable the pushing off procedure described in the next paragraph.
+The process of \emph{contraction and push-off}, introduced in~\cite{FQ}*{Section~2.3} (see also~\cite{DET-book-basicgeo}*{Section~15.2.5}) will be important in our proof. \emph{Contraction} converts a capped surface into an immersed disc using two parallel copies of both caps.
 Given a capped grope, we can iteratively contract caps, to eventually obtain a collection of immersed spheres or discs called the \emph{total contraction}.

-After contracting a surface, any other surface that intersected the caps can be pushed off the contraction, as shown in Figure~\ref{fig:contraction-push-off}.
+After contracting a surface, any other surface that intersected the caps can (but does not necessarily have to) be pushed off the contraction.
 This reduces the number of intersection points between the resulting contraction and the pushed off surfaces.
-In other words, we gain some disjointness at the expense of converting a capped surface into an immersed disc.
-An additional cost is as follows.
 Suppose that a surface $A$ intersects a cap of the capped surface, and a surface $B$ intersects a dual cap.
 Then after pushing both $A$ and $B$ off the contraction, we obtain two intersection points between $A$ and $B$.
-The contraction push-off operation is shown in Figure~\ref{fig:contraction-push-off}.
+The contraction push-off operation is shown in \cref{fig:contraction-push-off}.

 \begin{lemma} The homotopy class of the sphere or disc resulting from symmetric contraction of a fixed surface is independent of the choice of caps, provided the boundaries of the different choices of caps coincide. \end{lemma}